gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 .. index:: Optimization Switches

-You can also use any specialized optimization switches supported by the backend being used.
+You can also use any specialized optimization switches supported by the back end being used.
 These switches have not been extensively tested with GNAT but can generally be expected to work.
-Examples of switches in this category for the GCC backend are :switch:`-funroll-loops` and the various target-specific :switch:`-m` options (in particular, it has been observed that :switch:`-march=xxx` can significantly improve performance on appropriate machines).
+Examples of switches in this category for the GCC back end are :switch:`-funroll-loops` and the various target-specific :switch:`-m` options (in particular, it has been observed that :switch:`-march=xxx` can significantly improve performance on appropriate machines).
 For